-So maybe the next time you are pulling into the RV Campground instead of noticing the ways the RVers around you are different than you are, maybe ask “in what ways are we the same?”
+So maybe the next time you are pulling into the RV Campground instead of noticing the ways the RVers around you are different than you, maybe ask “in what ways are we the same?”

-At a very basic level we all have 1 thing in common – our love of RV living and travel.
-If if you’re not yet a traveler or RV’er – we still share similar passions and desires.
+At a very basic level, we all have 1 thing in common – our love of RV living and travel.
+If you’re not yet a traveler or RV’er – we still share similar passions and desires.

 With so much division and an “us vs them” mentality pervasive in our culture, let’s choose to look for ways in which we are the same.
 Let’s find common ground.
 Let’s pursue sharing experiences with each other which brings us even closer together.

 Be sure to check out our partner’s page for some great discounts and deals for RV Living!